Kiyoshi364/websemantica/docs/fine-lncs/lib.typ

   // The result of a call to the `bibliography` function or `none`.
   bibliography: none,
   page_config: (:),
-  // HACK: not in the original library
-  appendix: [],
   body,
 ) = {
   //// CONSTANTS